CSSS/git-tutorial/README.md

 Here we see:
 - The title describes new behaviour.
-- A github issue is referenced (and actually closed) by this commit.
+-A github issue is referenced (and closed) by this commit.
-- Some reasoning was given for the change.
+- The reason for making the changes was mentioned in the message.
 - Further problems can be addressed.

 ### Checking the Git Log